II 28 WHO IS THIS?

 (Included in the Articles AU SUJET DE L’HOMME NICE)

-But Thursday is almost universally linked to Jupter/Zeus/Guru and so Monday the Day of the Moon would seem to be much more likely.
+But Thursday is almost universally linked to Jupiter/Zeus/Guru and so Monday the Day of the Moon would seem as likely.

 Her celestial role is above us mortals and yet she influences human childbirth and royal succession.
-The rex Nemorensis was a priest-king of Diana on Lake Nemi’s grove in Aricia, Italy.
-He gained and lost his position by hunting the existing title-holder to death or being hunted to death; this ‘royal succession’ was being ensured by ritual murders, often perpetrated by desparate runaways looking for a certain legitimacy.
+The rex Nemorensis was a title given to the human priest-king of Diana on Lake Nemi’s grove in Aricia, Italy.
+He gained and lost his position by hunting the existing title-holder to death or being hunted to death; thus ‘royal succession’ was being ensured by ritual murders, often perpetrated by desparate runaways looking for a certain legitimacy.
 Even in its time this ritual death-dealing in the Sacred Grove was considered irregular, even barbaric.
 (Strabo called it ‘Scythian’ scathingly.)
 The virgin had many other sanctuaries including one at Alba Longa and another on the Aventine Hill.

-As as a result of the fame of Mistress Diane de Poitiers, Sixteenth Century France featured splendid images of the goddess Diana at Fontainebleau, Chenonceau, but modern architectural adornment has her representing only dreary trade.
+As as a result of the fame of Mistress Diane de Poitiers, Sixteenth Century France featured splendid images of the goddess Diana at Fontainebleau & Chenonceau but Fontainebleau Chenonceau but more modern architectural adornment has her representing only dreary trade.
 The unlikely Wild Virgin of Commerce?